-News personalization can allow media companies to better serve their users by, for example, helping them deal with information overload or by serving them more interesting content.
+News personalisation can allow media companies to better serve their users by, for example, helping them deal with information overload or by serving them more interesting content.
 Monetizing the resulting increase in attention from users can also have financial benefits for the industry.
-However, the increasing personalization of news also raises concerns about the interests of media users, the role of the media in society, and the media’s relationship with news readers.
-For example, what are the users’ concerns with regard to personalization, and under which conditions are they most likely to accept it?
+However, the increasing personalisation of news also raises concerns about the interests of media users, the role of the media in society, and the media’s relationship with news readers.
+For example, what are the users’ concerns with regard to personalisation, and under which conditions are they most likely to accept it?
 Who controls the algorithm which is in charge of what users see?
-What rights do users have in this process, and how does the introduction of personalization interact with traditional media values?
+What rights do users have in this process, and how does the introduction of personalisation interact with traditional media values?
 And how can the trust of the public be safeguarded in light of these changes?

 Natali Helberger is Professor of Information Law, with a special focus on the use of information, at the Institute for Information Law (IViR).
 She leads the personalized news project and will develop a normative framework of personalised media based on the empirical research and political theories about the democratic role of the media.